fscheck/FsCheck/FsCheck Release Notes.md

 ### 3.0.0-rc2 - To be released

+* Negative decimals are now also generated. (by Stephen Smith)

+* Relax FsCheck.Xunit's restriction on xUnit versions. (by Tom Rijnbeek)

+* Made `Gen.choose64` public.

+* Remove dependency on FAKE and paket in favor of standard .NET tools. (by Patrick Stevens)

 ### 3.0.0-rc1 - 23 July 2023

 * Enable properties that return `Task<T>`. (by Mark Seemann)